Electronic Submission Process for Grants

 - SBA Company Registry – All applicants are required to register at the SBA Company Registry prior to application submission and attach proof of registration in the Other Project Information, Other Attachments section of the application.

-Applicants may submit their application using ASSIST or the downloadable forms method.
+Applicants may submit their application using ASSIST or the Grants.gov Workspace option.

 You will need to find an SBIR/STTR Funding Opportunity Announcement (FOA) using either the NIH Guide for Grants and Contracts, the SBIR/STTR Funding page, or the Grants.gov Search page.
-Once you do this, within the FOA, you will select either the "Apply Online Using ASSIST" button, or "Apply Using Downloadable Forms" button, depending on your submission preference.
+Once you do this, within the FOA, you will select the "Apply Online Using ASSIST" button or Option 3 “Use Grants.gov Workspace to prepare and submit your application and eRA Commons to track your application.”

 With either method, please refer to the SF424 SBIR/STTR (R&R) Application Guide, located here, which contains registration and application instructions.
 The SBIR/STTR Annotated Form Set, found here, can help guide you step-by-step through the grant application, and help you identify many HHS-specific application requirements.